Who we are

 The Burlington Route Historical Society (BRHS) is an Illinois non-profit corporation.
 The membership, which is over a 1,100 consists of diverse group of historians, collectors, railfans, photographers, modelers and railroad employees who have banded together to share one common interest, the Chicago, Burlington and Quincy Railroad; its two affiliates, the Colorado & Southern and the Fort Worth & Denver; and their predecessors.

 The fellowship created by this common interest and the opportunity for networking with members and others are the society's greatest assets.

 BRHS activities are geared to serve the wide variety of interests of its members on almost every facet of the CB&Q as it served "Everywhere West."

 Founded in October 1979, the BRHS has enjoyed a steady growth that now allows us to produce two publications.

-Due to the all-volunteer nature of our society, our publication schedule is somewhat irregular, even though we strive to get two issues of each publication distributed each year plus a calendar.
+Due to the volunteer nature of our society, our publication schedule is somewhat irregular, even though we strive to get Zephyrs distributed January, May and September and Burlington Bulletins out in March, July and November, plus a calendar each year.

 However, publications aren't the only benefits of membership in the BRHS!
-Each fall the members of the BRHS meet in a city served by the Burlington.
-This 2-3 day meet normally includes our annual business meeting, model contest and display, photography contest, clinics, an evening dinner and program usually followed by slides and movies.
-A one-day spring meet, that includes a swap session, evening meal, and a program followed by slides, is also scheduled.
+Each fall the members of the BRHS meet in a city served by, or with a link to, the Burlington.
+This 2-3 day meet normally includes our annual business meeting, model contest and display, photography contest, clinics, an evening dinner and program.
+A one-day spring meet, that includes a swap session, evening meal, and a program, is also scheduled.